Digital Space Capital Announces New Management Board at its Quantum Leap 3 Event | BellaNaija

 At the event, its new Management Board under the leadership of HRH Alhaji Yahaya Abubakar CFR The Etsu Nupe and Chairman of the Niger State Council of Traditional Rulers was presented to the Public.

-The Managing Director of Parallex Bank, Olufemi Bakre, CEO Sujimoto Group Sijibomi Ogundele.
-CEO, Revolution Plus Property, Bamidele Onalaja and his wife, representative of the Former President of the Senate Abubakar Bukola Saraki.
-Chairman, Lagos Parks and Garage, Musiliu Akinsanya CON among other non-Political and Political dignitaries were Present.
+The Managing Director of Parallex Bank, Olufemi Bakre, Managing Director of Providus Bank, Walter Akpani, Executive Director of Greenwich Merchant Bank, Benson, Managing Director of Sky Capital and former Deputy Managing Director at United Bank for Africa, Ayoku Liadi; Representatives of the Managing Director of Keystone bank, Olaniran Olayinka, Representatives of the Managing Director of SunTrust Bank, Halima Buba, CEO Sujimoto Group Sijibomi Ogundele.
+CEO, Revolution Plus Property, Bamidele Onalaja, and his wife, representative of the Former President of the Senate Abubakar Bukola Saraki.
+Chairman, Lagos Parks, and Garage, Musiliu Akinsanya, Top Banks Executive Directors, Insurance companies Directors, and Lagos state NYSC Coordinator, among other non-Political and Political dignitaries, were Present.

 Photos taken by @Slv_mediaa